DamLabResources/damlab-wrappers/cigarmath/slice/README.md

 - sample_name: The name of the sample
 - total_segments_processed: Number of aligned segments processed from the BAM file
 - segments_overlapping_region: Number of segments that overlapped the specified region
+- append_region_to_read_id: Whether region information was appended to read IDs

 ## Authors
 * Will Dampier, PhD